KUHLwasStolen/E92dashModEnder3Display/README.md

 At the moment I get the power for the ESP32 with the MCP from the 12V connector in the trunk.
 This connector is on when the ignition is on.
+This is a very convenient solution, but not perfect.
+I am thinking about implementing a logging system (data to SD) and for this it would be optimal if the ESP was still on a bit after the engine is stopped.
+I know that there are power lines in the BMW that stay on for a while after the car is locked, but I couldn't find much information about this.
+An alternative would be a small battery backup that keeps the ESP alive for a moment after the car is stopped.
+I'm not a fan of an actual battery, but capacitors might do the trick(?).

 **Attention:** When I first tried to access the KCAN the car was throwing **all** sorts of error messages at me.
 I assume that the cause for this was, that the ESP was sending acknowledgement messages to the car when a message was received.